NordicSemiconductor/nrfx/README.md

 ## Generating documentation

-nrfx documentation is availabe in the `doc\html` folder of the release package.
+nrfx documentation is available in the `doc\html` folder of the release package.

 You can also generate documentation yourself from the source code.
 To do it, install doxygen and run one of the scripts: `generate_html_doc.bat` or `generate_html_doc.sh`.
 Generated